nya3jp/tast/docs/test_dependencies.md

     builds with the |propietary_codecs| build flag set.
 *   `protected_content` - Platform has HW backed OEMCrypto implementation for Widevine L1 HW DRM.
-*   `qemu` - For tests exclusive to Chrome OS QEMU images.
+*   `qemu` - For tests exclusive to ChromeOS QEMU images.
 *   `racc` - Whether [Runtime AVL Compliance Check] is available.
 *   `reboot` - The ability to reboot reliably during a remote test.
 *   `rrm_support` - Driver support for 802.11k RRM.